Academic and Special Libraries Conference 2015

 Monica Crump - NUIG

 Monica spoke about steeping out beyond the walls of the library / traditional library based role.
 She highlighted how evolving roles necessitate this.
 Roles such as teacher, content manager, publishing expert.
 Monica spoke also about the lack of awareness outside of the library of the subject librarian role.
 To highlight the skill of these librarians, a few nights a week, group study rooms were used in the Academic Writing Centre.
-The growth in demand for workshops led to the development of an online module for students (http://vmserver83.nuigalway.ie/LARK/LARK/)
+The growth in demand for workshops led to the development of an online module for students (http://vmserver83.nuigalway.ie/LARK/LARK/).One of the challenges that the subject librarian team at NUIG faced was trying to balance the academic staff requests for library tours with the library staff desire to turn these into information literacy sessions.
+This led to a discussion about transition versus retention.

 Discussions with staff based outside of the library showed that the library could not afford to be an 'ivory tower', that the library services were not known about and that study skills were needed for 1st year, by both Academics and Students.